Gentrification and displacement of African Americans in Northern Virginia predates Civil War, report finds

 The list of places built over the remains of vibrant Black communities goes on: Prince William Forest Park, the now-shuttered Landmark Mall, Fort Ward Museum and Alexandria City High School, among others.

-Government-backed displacement was compounded by discriminatory lending practices, restrictive zoning policies and the establishment of so-called covenants, which restricted the sale of homes to “non-Caucasian buyers.”
+Government-backed displacement was compounded by discriminatory lending practices, restrictive zoning policies and the establishment of covenants, which restricted the sale of homes to “non-Caucasian buyers.”
 These practices have “thwarted the efforts of Black families to buy and retain land or homes,” the report states, in a nation where property ownership has long been considered one of the primary mechanisms for creating generational wealth.

 The report goes on to recommend ways in which state and local governments can begin to counteract this history.

-Among its recommendations are increasing allocations to the Virginia Housing Trust Fund, which seeks to create and preserve more affordable housing, limiting exclusionary zoning that blocks the development of multifamily housing structures and discourages mixed-income neighborhoods, expanding and enforcing affordable housing voucher programs and creating land banks, which can manage and distribute vacant land throughout the region and earmark parcels for uses that help alleviate the region’s housing crisis.
+Among its recommendations are increasing allocations to the Virginia Housing Trust Fund, which seeks to create and preserve more affordable housing, limiting exclusionary zoning that blocks the development of multifamily housing structures and discourages mixed-income neighborhoods, expanding and enforcing affordable housing voucher programs, and creating land banks, which can manage and distribute vacant land throughout the region and earmark parcels for uses that help alleviate the region’s housing crisis.

-The report also specifies policy recommendations for a wide range of other topics that researchers said contribute to ongoing inequities in Northern Virginia, including closing the racial wealth gap, expanding and ensuring voting rights for all by restoring voting rights to formerly incarcerated people and eliminating gerrymandering, establishing vocational training programs and bolstering education for Black families by reducing the dropout rate among students of color, increasing the diversity of the workforce in Northern Virginia schools and expanding access to early-childhood education.
+The report also specifies policy recommendations for a wide range of other topics that researchers said contribute to ongoing inequities in Northern Virginia, including closing the racial wealth gap, expanding and ensuring voting rights for all by restoring voting rights to formerly incarcerated people and eliminating gerrymandering, establishing vocational training programs and bolstering education for Black families by reducing the dropout rate among students of color, increasing the diversity of the workforce in Northern Virginia schools, and expanding access to early-childhood education.

-The study, which was commissioned before the outbreak of the deadly coronavirus pandemic, took on renewed urgency, researchers said, as the spread of covid-19 exposed a stark difference in health outcomes between White communities and Black and Latino communities.
+The study, which was commissioned before the outbreak of the deadly coronavirus pandemic, took on renewed urgency, researchers said, as the spread of the virus exposed a stark difference in health outcomes between White communities and Black and Latino communities.

 “The pandemic, the recent gubernatorial election and so forth all put front and center the polarization in our society about how we think about race and racism and how we talk about our past,” Woolf said.
 “The value of thinking in a clear-eyed way about the past is not only important for historical accuracy and education, but also thinking in a sensible way about future policy in a way that is sensitive to that past and tries to address the vestiges of it, the legacy we’re all still left with.”